taamrooz/godtify/README.md

 Godtify will add itself to the tray, if you would like to close it, rightclick the icon (light blue spotify logo) and select exit.

+Windows 10 and later might have SmartScreen attempt to block it because the application is not signed.

+You have two options:
+* Don't run Godtify.
+* Click on More info and then Run anyway.

 ## Troubleshooting
 If for some odd reason the hotkeys aren't working it could be because of one of the two issues below.
 * Godtify couldn't register the hotkeys (another program already has these registered or the .ini file is broken).